deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Who's going to carry it?"
 Vandenberg asked.

-"Humpin' stuff's usually Warhorse's job."
+"Humpin' stuff's usually WARHORSE's job."
 Sikes drawled.

 Adam looked up—he'd been looking through the training plan Burgess was writing, rather than at it.
 "Hmm?"